Martha Plimpton: 2009–2019: Raising Hope and other roles

+2020–present

+Plimpton appeared as one of four leads in the drama film Mass, which was released in 2021 to positive reviews, and earned her nominations for the Dorian Award for Best Supporting Film Performance and the San Diego Film Critics Society Award for Best Supporting Actress.
+Plimpton also shared the Independent Spirit Robert Altman Award with the cast of Mass.
+She played a conservative mother in the HBO dramedy series Generation, which was cancelled after one season.
+Plimpton starred in the HBO miniseries The Regime.
+In 2025, she starred in Task as an FBI agent working with a task force.

 Personal life

 In 1985, Plimpton met actor River Phoenix.
-They did not initially get along well, but began a romantic relationship in February 1986 while co-starring in Peter Weir's The Mosquito Coast.
+Initially, they did not get along well, but began a romantic relationship in February 1986 while co-starring in Peter Weir's The Mosquito Coast.
 They went on to co-star in the Sidney Lumet film Running on Empty.
-Their relationship ended in June 1989 due to Phoenix's substance abuse.
-Nonetheless, they sustained a close friendship until his death in 1993.
+Their relationship ended in June 1989 due to Phoenix's substance abuse, but they remained close friends until his death in 1993.
 Plimpton later stated, "When we split up, a lot of it was that I had learned that screaming, fighting, and begging wasn't going to change him.
 He had to change himself, and he didn't want to yet."

-Plimpton resides part-time in London, her visa allowing her to stay until 2024.